abikirkham/abis-game/README.md

 let selectedWord = words[randomIndex]; // Select a random word from the words array
 ```

-I decided to split my game into two HTML pages for better organization.
+I decided to split my game into two HTML pages for better organisation.
 One page is for selecting categories, and the other is for playing the game.
 This separation makes the code easier to manage.
 When users click on a category button, it triggers the startGame function, which constructs a URL with the selected category as a parameter.
 I used the window.location.href method to redirect users to the game page with their chosen category.
 This setup improves the user experience and makes it easier to expand the game with more categories in the future.
-I found [W3Schools](https://www.w3schools.com/js/js_window_location.asp) helpful for understanding how to use window.location.
+I found [W3Schools](https://www.w3schools.com/js/js_window_location.asp) helpful for understanding how to use window.location, which is a lot better rather than write out each function for each category which can be long and messy, my tutor taught me about this.

 ```html
 <main>